Materials Science and Engineering

 PHD Missouri S&T

-Haiming Wen, Assistant Professor
+Haiming Wen, Associate Professor

 PHD University of California-Davis

-Kelley Wilkerson, Assistant Teaching Professor
+Kelley Wilkerson, Associate Teaching Professor

 PHD Missouri University of Science and Technology